pombredanne/packagecloud-poll/README.md

 # packagecloud-poll
-Packagecloud-poll repeatedly polls the packagecloud API, looking for a specific package filename to appear.
+`packagecloud-poll` repeatedly polls the [packagecloud.io](https://packagecloud.io) API, looking for a specific package filename to appear.
 It is intended to be used in continuous integration/continuous deployment pipelines, where we want to block something until we are sure a package has been uploaded and is available before continuing onwards.

 ## Installation
 ```shell